 Employees & the Environment

 Home: AMD encourages employees to pursue sustainability at home as well as work.
 For example, the AMD Employee Solar Program provides free home solar assessments and discounted solar installations.
-Since launching in 2014, participants have generated 50,000 kilowatt hours of solar power, equal to burning 37,000 pounds of coal7.
-Another initiative is the “farm-to-home food delivery program” (at certain NA sites) whereby employees get discounts on organic produce delivered from a local farm.
+Since launching in 2014, AMD employees have generated 252,000 kilowatt hours of solar power, equal to burning 190,000 pounds of coal.8

 Commute: AMD encourages employees to use alternative transportation when commuting to and from work, like discounts to a bike shop, pre-tax transit and vanpool passes, carpool matching and parking, and telework.
-Since 2007, employees have logged 9.4 million kilometers (5.8 million miles) of alternative commuting, avoiding CO2 pollution equal to consuming 964,000 liters of fuel (254,000 gallons), and saving employees $1.3 million in fuel costs.
-In addition, AMD’s electric vehicle (EV) charging stations in North American sites, which support over 100 employee EV drivers, have avoided 99,000 kg of greenhouse gas emissions and 30,000 gallons of fuel8.
+In addition, AMD’s electric vehicle (EV) charging stations in North American sites, which support over 100 employee EV drivers, have used 1 million kWh of charging since 2010, equivalent to avoiding 126,000 kg of greenhouse gas emissions from fuel use.9

 Work: Go Green participants learn what AMD is doing as a company to advance sustainability, and what they can do as individuals.
-AMD continues supporting the formation and development of employee-led Green Teams, now at 12 sites worldwide.
-Employee volunteer initiatives raise awareness, like promoting reusable cups in breakrooms, which saved 218,000 cups in 2015 and $15,000 USD, or organizing special events like Earth Week fairs.
+AMD continues supporting the formation and development of employee-led Green Teams, now at approximately 15 sites worldwide.
+Employee volunteer initiatives raise awareness and help the environment in local communities where AMD operates.
+For the 3rd Annual AMD Cares Day of Service in 2017, nearly 1,600 AMD volunteers at 20 sites globally participated in community volunteer events including park clean-ups, tree plantings, coastal clean ups, recycling education events, e-waste drives, sustainable farm plantings, and more.